reachkamrul/fluent-cart-dev-docs/docs/database/schema.md

 # FluentCart Database Schema

-FluentCart Core Advanced

 FluentCart uses custom database tables to store all the e-commerce data.
 Here are the list of database tables and their schema to understand overall database design and related data attributes of each model.

-## Schema Design

-FluentCart uses a comprehensive database schema designed for e-commerce operations.
-The schema is organized around core entities: Orders, Customers, Products, Subscriptions, and supporting tables for payments, shipping, and licensing.

 ### Core Entity Relationships